-In this paper we discuss expressive visualization techniques that smartly uncover the most important information in order to maximize the visual information in the resulting images.
-This is achieved through dynamic changes in visual representations, through deformations, or through spatial modifications of parts of the data.
+In this paper we discuss expressive visualization techniques that smartly uncover the most important information in order to maximize the visual information of the underlying data.
+This is achieved through dynamic change in visual representations, through deformations, or through changing the spatial position of parts of the data.
 Such techniques originate from technical illustration and are called cut-away views, ghosted views, and exploded views.
-These illustrative techniques unveil the most important visual information by employing high levels of abstraction.
-The change in visual representation or spatial position is done easily perceivable and the overall visual harmony is preserved.
+These illustrative techniques unveil the most important visual information by a high level of abstraction.
+The change in visual representation or spatial position is done in a way that is easily perceivable and the overall visual harmony is preserved.

-1. Introduction
+1 Introduction

-Illustration has always been an important visual communication medium for humans.
-The origin of illustration can be found in the Paleolithic period (30000 B.C. to 10000 B.C.)
+Illustration has always been an important visual communication medium among humans.
+The origin of illustration can be found in the Paleolithic period (30000 and 10000 B.C.)
 The cave paintings from this period display mostly large wild animals and tracings of human hands.
 Drawings of humans are rare and are usually schematic rather than the more naturalistic drawings of animals.

 Hierogyphs as the visual language developed in ancient Egypt (3200 B.C. to 30 B.C.), depicted religious, political, and daily life.
 The line is the most important element in Egyptian paintings.
-All visual elements are delimited by black lines.
-It is generally accepted that Egyptians did not use perspective.
-They just used hierarchic perspective in their early profile drawings.
-Through overlapping they tried to convey the idea of depth.
+All paintings are bordered by black lines.
+It is generally accepted that Egyptians did not use perspective, they used just hierarchic perspective in their early profile drawings.
+Through overlapping they tried to give the idea of depth.
 Some scenes with sets of overlapping people depict workers involved in the seeding of the fields.

 Like the drawings of the ancient Egyptians, the architectural drawings of the early Greeks (1100 B.C. to 100 B.C.) also lacked perspective.
 To imitate this kind of art in architecture, the ancient Greek architects even designed their buildings to visually counterbalance the viewer's intuitive understanding of perspective.
-A typical example is the Parthenon in Athens, which was situated at the top of the Acropolis compound.
+A typical example of this is the Parthenon in Athens, which was situated at the top of the Acropolis compound.
 The Parthenon could only be approached from one access point.
 The rear of the structure is bigger and wider than the front, and the side columns increase in mass from front to rear.
 This construction technique gave the Parthenon an appearance through which it approximated the flat or axonometric views the Greeks were used to see in their art.